EmmaQjf/codeChallenges/README.md

 #33 permutationEquation:Given a sequence of  integers,  where each element is distinct and satisfies .
 For each  where , that is  increments from  to , find any integer  such that  and keep a history of the values of  in a return array.
 thoughts:fairly simple, review the while loop and indexOf </br>

+## Day 19:
+Today's Progress: completed isValid<br />
+#32 isValid: Sherlock considers a string to be valid if all characters of the string appear the same number of times.
+It is also valid if he can remove just  character at  index in the string, and the remaining characters will occur the same number of times.
+Given a string , determine if it is valid.
+If so, return YES, otherwise return NO.
+thoughts:fixed the bug.
+It was not too difficult but I need to think through and figure out the edge cases when the string is valid and it took a while to figure out the logic</br>